 Step 1: Remove the source of copper

-This includes removing a copper IUD like Paraguard if you have one, and avoiding copper high foods.
+This includes removing a copper IUD like Paraguard if you have one and avoiding copper high foods.
 If your home or office has copper pipes, use bottled water for a while.
 Without removing the initial source (if you can identify it) will make it difficult to ever fully recover.
 If your water is compromised, then consider getting a solid water filter.
-Read more on the best water filters for heavy metal detox here.

 Step 2: Open detox pathways